zitadel/zitadel/docs/docs/legal/onboarding-support.md

 ## Proof of value

 Within a short time-frame, f.e.
-3 weeks, we can show the value of using our Services and have the ability to establish proof of working setup for your most critical use cases.
+3 weeks, we can show the value of using our services and have the ability to establish the proof a of working setup for your most critical use cases.
 We may offer to support you during an initial period to evaluate next steps.
 Before the start of the period we may ask you to provide a description of your critical use cases and a high-level overview of your planned integration architecture.
 During this period you should make sure that you have the necessary resources on your side to complete the proof of value.